cyber-coop/eth-prototype/README.md

 # Ethereum P2P indexer

 This project is an indexer for Ethereum and Ethereum forks.
 It takes advantage of the ETH (Ethereum Wire Protocol) to fetch blocks and transactions through P2P messages.
 This saves a lot of space and the need to maintain a node to get data.
-It is also significantly faster than solution that use JSON-RPC.
+It is also significantly faster than the solution using JSON-RPC.

 In its current state, the indexer takes 48h to index mainnet from scratch.